saqib-saud/LandmarkRemark/README.md

 Based on requirements listed above following requirements were deduced.
 - [x] Prompt user to share location
 - [x] A user must be logged in to add remarks
+- [x] Username and Password validation
 - [x] A logged in user must be able to logout
+- [x] Case insensitive search
+- [x] Custom Loading indicator when making asynchronous requests.
 - [x] Show error when something goes wrong
+    - [ ] Errors should be descriptive
     - [ ] There should be an option to retry failed network requests.
 - [ ] Handle scenario if location access is not granted by user.
+Disable `Add` Remark button if location sharing is disabled
 - [ ] User session in the app should expire after certain time.
 - [ ] A user can view remarks while they are offline
 - [ ] When there are many remarks on the same point, the app should create a cluster and show them appropriately.